OlooAllaN/Stand-Ups/README.md

 	(email/password, google and facebook)
 	Different strategy offer different methods of signing logic. strategy is a module that helps you authenticate with one specific provider.

+# 12/15/2018
+ -The Theory of Authentication
+	Http is stateless.
+	We communicate between client and web server by http request.
+	Known as REST(REPRESENTATIONAL STATE TRANSFER)
+	AJAX Request are still Http request and stateless.
+	This means that any two given request that make Http request.
+	Have no way of identifying or share information between two seperate request.
+	By default information between request are not shared.
+	So we cant identitfy who is making any request between any given number of request.

+	We cannot rely upon HTTp to authenticate users.
+This is due to Http being stateless.
+It does not keep track of information being sent to the webserver.
+The solution is the server providing some token that it can trust upon authenticating users.

+	 -Cookie based authentication
+	 the entire idea behind cookie authentication.
+Is that the web server puts some identifying piece of information into the users cookie that is going to be cached in the browser memory.
+This piece of information will be set in some property within the request header that will be used to identify users during any request sent to our web server.
+The web server will use this cookie to authenticate our users .

+	 -OAuth Flow
+	 OAuth main purpose is to give us a unique identitfying token that we trust.

+	 -MongoDb
+	 stores its information in collection.
+	 within collection we have many records
+	 every record is a plan JS Objects: Key value pairs Defining characteristis of MongoDb is the fact that is schema less.
+	 Meaning every record can have its own distinct set of properties.
+Unlike relational database system tables which must have a schema before any data is inserted in a table.

+	 -MongooseDb
+	 A model class created with Mongoose represnets an entire MongoDb collection. model class is used to access a single collection sitting inside MongoDb Model class.
+	 Mongoose would classified as an ORM that helps maps models to collection.
+	 Model instances represnets a record in a collection.